CAIN Web Service

 The BIIPB was established on 26 February 1990 and grew out of the Anglo-Irish Intergovernmental Council (AIIC).
 The BIIPB meets every six months to discuss issues of common concern.
 The BIIPB was initially made up of 25 British Members of Parliament (MPs) and 25 Irish members of the Dáil (TDs).
 Three of the British members are reserved for MPs from Northern Ireland; two Unionist and one Nationalist.
 However, both the Ulster Unionist Party (UUP) and the Democratice Unionist Party (DUP) have refused to take up their seat on the body, and it was not until 24 April 2006 that DUP MPs agreed to attend a meeting of the BIIPB to make a presentation.
 In February 2001 the BIIPB was enlarged to include representatives of the Scottish Parliament, the National Assembly for Wales, the Northern Ireland Assembly (NIA), the High Court of Tynwald and the States of Guernsey and Jersey.
-(During the suspension of the NIA no MLAs attended the meetings of the BIIPB.
+(During the suspension of the NIA no MLAs attended the meetings of the BIIPB.)
+In 2008 the name of the organisation changed to the British-Irish Parliamentary Assembly (BIPA).
 Previous co-chairmen of the BIIPB were: Peter Temple Morris (British MP) and Paul Bradford (Irish Teachta Dála; TD).

 British Irish RIGHTS WATCH (BIRW)

-British Irish Rights Watch is an independent non-governmental organisation and registered charity that monitors the human rights dimension of the conflict and the peace process in Northern Ireland.
-Our services are available to anyone whose human rights have been affected by the conflict, regardless of religious, political or community affiliations, and we take no position on the eventual constitutional outcome of the peace process.
+British Irish Rights Watch was an independent non-governmental organisation and registered charity that monitored the human rights dimension of the conflict and the peace process in Northern Ireland.
+Its services were available to anyone whose human rights had been affected by the conflict, regardless of religious, political or community affiliations.
+British Irish Rights Watch took no position on the eventual constitutional outcome of the peace process.

 British Irish Rights Watch.
 (1999) Deadly Intelligence: State Involvement in Loyalist Murder in Northern Ireland - Summary.
 London: British Irish Rights Watch.